 Coins, wallets and the tale of very big numbers

 It’s hard to miss the tidal wave of stories about cryptocurrency.
-The inexorable rise of BitCoin, Ethereum and a whole stable of others and the volatility where fortunes are made – and lost – has ensured it is the hot technical topic of the day.
+The inexorable rise of BitCoin, Ethereum, and a whole stable of others, and the volatility where fortunes are made – and lost – has ensured it is the hot technical topic of the day.
 You can even apparently soon pay for a Tesla with cryptocurrency.
-In this article we’re going to visualize that volatility and plot the ups and downs of various virtual cryptocurrencies against good old hard cash.
+In this article, we’ll use Windows Ui Toolkit for charts, graphs, bars, and VCL Styles to visualize that volatility by plotting the ups and downs of various virtual cryptocurrencies against good old hard cash.
 It’s surprisingly easy to do!

 Charts, graphs and bars

-In this article we are going to use Steema TeeChart for the charting functions.
-The RAD Studio Delphi VCL framework comes with built-in TeeChart Std.
-It doesn’t have some of the additional bells and whistles of the TeeChart Pro version but it’s enough to produce some really functional examples.
+In this article, we are going to use Steema TeeChart for the charting functions.
+The RAD Studio Delphi VCL framework comes with a built-in TeeChart Std.
+It doesn’t have some of the additional bells and whistles of the TeeChart Pro version, but it’s enough to produce some really functional examples.

-For other platforms such as Firemonkey TeeChart Lite is provided but it has a few features that aren’t included which we would for our purposes.
-To overcome this you can install Teechart Pro trial version from https://www.steema.com.
+For other platforms such as Firemonkey TeeChart Lite is provided, but it has a few features that aren’t included which we would for our purposes.
+To overcome this, you can install the Teechart Pro trial version from https://www.steema.com.
 The trial versions are fully functional with the only limitation that a small nag screen appears when you first run them.

 Where are we going to get the cryptocurrency data from?